msnliu/Scale-Models-and-Logical-Clocks/README.md

 The code will start three virtual machines on ports 2050, 3050, and 4050.
 Each virtual machine will communicate with the others using the Lamport algorithm to synchronize their logical clocks.

 # Implementation Details
-Each virtual machine is implemented as a separate process and runs on its own port.
-When a virtual machine receives a message from another virtual machine, it updates its logical clock based on the time stamp in the message.
-If a virtual machine has no messages to process, it generates an internal event and updates its logical clock accordingly.

-The Lamport logical clock algorithm is implemented in the LamportClock class.
-Each virtual machine is represented by the VirtualMachine class.
-The init_machine function sets up the server-side logic for each virtual machine.
-The machine function initializes each virtual machine and starts the server-side and client-side logic.
+The LamportClock class represents a logical clock that can be used to synchronize events in a distributed system.

+The VirtualMachine class represents a virtual machine that can communicate with other virtual machines and has a logical clock to keep track of events.
+The run method of the VirtualMachine class is the main function that controls the behavior of the virtual machine.
+The virtual machine connects to other virtual machines using the connect method and sends messages using the send_message method.
+The virtual machine also receives messages using the receive_messages method.

+The init_machine function initializes the server-side logic on the virtual machine by setting up a socket to listen for incoming connections and starting a thread to handle incoming messages.

+The machine function creates and runs a virtual machine with the specified configuration and ID.
+It starts a thread to initialize the server-side logic on the virtual machine and another thread to run the virtual machine.

+In the main section of the code, three virtual machines are created with different configurations and started using Python's multiprocessing library.
+The join method is used to wait for all processes to complete.

 # Output format

 The code records the messages sent and received by each virtual machine, as well as the local clock values for each machine at different times.
-The output is saved in separate log files for each machine (vm_0.log, vm_1.log, and vm_2.log).
+The output is saved in separate log files for each machine follow by their ids and lock rates (vm_0_1.log, vm_1_5.log, and vm_2_4.log).

 The log files contain the following information: